mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/verified_borrower.PNG)

 **SMS**

-<blockquote>You have just been fully verified as a borrower, you are all set to borrow any car now.</blockquote>
+> You have just been fully verified as a borrower, you are all set to borrow any car now.

 ### Verified Car Owner (User)